jay-kav/Trip-Planner/functional_spec/functional_spec.md

 #### Removing Members:
 - Removing members involves hovering over a member's name, triggering a delete option.
 Confirmation is required for this action via a message pop up.
 If done on a group itinerary only the group leaders hold exclusive removal rights.

+#### Leaving Groups:
+- A members wishing to leave a group involves hovering over the leave button, triggering a delete option.
+Confirmation is required for this action via a message pop up.

 #### Viewing Existing Itineraries:

 - Users can access their created itineraries through a navbar option. once clicked they will be redirected to a page where they can see the listings of all their created itineraries.